Skip to main content

 5. Jan.
 19, 2022: 203

-• Through the first five months of 2023, the average daily calls per day is over 100 for the first time ever, with a new daily call average high set in April at 120 calls/day.
+• In the latter 3 months of 2024, the average calls per day fell below 100.
+This was the first time calls for Card 23 events had fallen below 100 since January 2023.
+However, a new daily call average high was set in June at 129.1 calls/day.

 • Since January 2020, there has been a steady increase in year over year averages of daily calls by month:

 • In January 2020, BCEHS averaged 59.3 Card 23 calls per day.
-By contrast, those totals were much higher in the previous three January averages:
+By contrast, those totals were much higher in the subsequent four January averages:

 • January 2021 (76.2)